 All told, JLT Condor won the same amount of UCI and National A road races – 15 – as the rest of the British Continental teams combined.

-Despite this domination, and the worldwide exposure their wins and race programme, they failed to find a sponsor for 2019 and will not be a feature in 2019.
+Despite this domination, and the worldwide exposure their wins and race programme would have gained, they failed to find a sponsor for 2019 and will close at the of the year.
 The debate about cycling’s funding model is one for another day.
 But many of the winners from JLT Condor’s successful 2018 squad will now be spread across the other British Continental teams.
 It will be interesting to see whether this results in a more even spread of wins next season too.

 Methodology.
 Wins were counted from UCI classified races or National A road races only.
 Wins were not counted in cases where riders won wearing non-trade team colours.
 So Matt Gibson’s Tour de L’Avenir stage wins counted for Great Britain, not JLT Condor, for example.
 It’s the jersey they wore when the crossed the line that mattered.
 Wins for secondary competitions (points, king of the mountains) were not counted.